-Focus for Kids: Enhancing Concentration, Caring, and Calm draws from the latest psychological and neurological research detailed in his new book FOCUS: The Hidden Driver of Excellence to offer these guided audio exercises made for ages 6 to 10.
+Focus for Kids: Enhancing Concentration, Caring, and Calm draws from the latest psychological and neurological research detailed in his book FOCUS: The Hidden Driver of Excellence to offer these guided audio exercises made for ages 6 to 10.
 These exercises will sharpen children’s attention skills while enhancing their emotional intelligence capability.

 Children who learn how to focus in our fast-paced, distracting world do better in school, are better able to manage their emotions, and build lasting relationships.